Story Generation from Visual Inputs: Techniques, Related Tasks, and Challenges: Benchmark Datasets and Evaluation Metrics

-\glsreset{bleu} \glsreset{meteor} \glsreset{cider} \glsreset{rouge} The evaluation metrics, used to assess the performance of \gls{vsg} models, provide quantitative measures to gauge the quality and coherence of generated narratives.
-Most of these metrics were originally developed for machine translation or summarization but have been adopted by the community for other tasks such as image captioning and story generation: instead of comparing a generated text with a reference translation, the generated text is compared with a reference caption in the case of image captioning, or with a reference story in the case of story generation.
-In the following subsections, we discuss commonly used metrics, including their strengths and limitations.
+The evaluation metrics, used to assess the performance of \gls{vsg} models, provide quantitative measures of the quality of generated narratives.
+Most of these metrics were originally developed for machine translation or summarization but have been adopted by the community for other tasks such as image captioning and story generation: instead of comparing a generated text with a reference translation or summary, the generated text is compared with a reference caption in the case of image captioning, or with a reference story in the case of story generation.
+These metricsa include \gls{bleu}~\cite{papineni-etal-2002-bleu}, Self-BLEU~\cite{zhu2018TexygenAB}, \gls{meteor}~\cite{banerjee-lavie-2005-meteor}, \gls{cider}~\cite{vedantamZP14a}, \gls{rouge}~\cite{lin-2004-rouge}, Perplexity~\cite{jurafsky2023speech} and Bert Score~\cite{zhang2019BERTScoreET}.
+These metrics guide the development and refinement of \gls{vsg} models by offering insights into their linguistic fluency, textual diversity, and mostly lexical overlap with reference texts.
+They focus on specific linguistic and content-related aspects, providing quantitative measures for precision, recall, and consensus.
+However, they are limited by their focus on surface-level textual similarities rather than deep narrative alignment: since a story can be retold in various ways, employing different perspectives while preserving the original message, the corresponding generated text might deviate significantly from the reference text in terms of specific wording.